kdesh96/odin-recipes/README.md

 1. Comfortable writing HTML on the go.
 2. Styling HTML pages using CSS, and styling it well.
 The latter might just be a tad hard for me.

+Edit 1:

+1. Added three recipes (all taken from allrecipes)
+2. Published it on github pages